chuckcscccl/chuckcscccl.github.io/rustlr_project/bumpast.md

 generated semantic actions will call [Bump::alloc](https://docs.rs/bumpalo/latest/bumpalo/struct.Bump.html#method.alloc) to create ASTS that will have **the same lifetime as the Lexsource structure.**

-The link to the entire sample crate is [here](https://cs.hofstra.edu/~cscccl/rustlr_project/bumpcalc/).

 #### **Replace the LBox**

 Although the [LBox][2] is no longer needed, a device to capture the lexical position (line/column) information in the AST in a non-intrusive manner is still re required.
-Along with the `auto-bump` option is the struct [LC][lc].
+The struct [LC][lc] replaces LBox when using bumpalo.
 This is just a tuple with open fields for the value, and an inner tuple with line and column numbers.
 We've implemented The Deref/DerefMut traits so the value can be exposed in the manner of a smart pointer, but there's in fact no pointer